 - That teens will complete assigned chores during their stay

 Teens in alcohol rehab must follow a strict schedule, which starts early in the morning and ends in the evening.
-In addition to counseling and education, teens in rehab can develop in recovery through activities like adventure treks, martial arts, equine-assisted therapy, personal training and team sports.
+In addition to counseling and education, teens in rehab can develop in recovery through activities like adventure treks, martial arts, personal training, and team sports.

 In a teenage rehab program, clients and their families are expected to participate in the center’s organized activities.
 Rules may seem severe to teenage boys who come from a lenient household, but most young clients find that they benefit from the structure and discipline.
 Muir Wood offers a comprehensive, individually tailored rehab program for teenage boys who are abusing drugs or alcohol.
 Through challenging outdoor activities in beautiful Sonoma and Marin Counties, our clients test their capabilities and learn how to reach their full potential.